andreygio/amrize-dummy-api/README.md

 ### Cost and security reasoning

 **Cost**
-- The default resource request (50m CPU / 64Mi memory) is intentionally conservative for a metadata API.
+- The default resource request (50m CPU / 64Mi memory / 64Mi ephemeral-storage) is intentionally conservative for a metadata API.
 This avoids over-provisioning cluster capacity for a low-traffic service.
 - Production HPA scales from 3–10 replicas at 70% CPU, meaning the cluster only pays for extra capacity under real load.
 - `IfNotPresent` pull policy avoids redundant registry egress on pod restarts.
 - GHA layer caching (`type=gha`) significantly reduces build times for repeated merges.

 **Security**
+- The runtime image (Chainguard Python) contains no shell, no pip, and no package manager — an attacker with code execution has no standard tools to work with.
-- The container runs as a non-root system user (UID 999) with no shell, limiting blast radius if the process is compromised.
+- The container runs as `nonroot` (UID 65532), built into the Chainguard image — no manual user creation required.
-- `readOnlyRootFilesystem: true` prevents a compromised process from writing malicious files to the container filesystem.
+- `readOnlyRootFilesystem: true` is enforced; the only writable path is `/tmp` mounted as an `emptyDir` capped at 64Mi for Gunicorn's worker heartbeat files.
-- All Linux capabilities are dropped (`capabilities.drop: [ALL]`).
-This service requires none.
+- All Linux capabilities are dropped (`capabilities.drop: [ALL]`) and `allowPrivilegeEscalation: false` is set.
-- `allowPrivilegeEscalation: false` closes the `setuid`/`setgid` escalation path.
+- `ephemeral-storage` limits (128Mi) prevent the container's writable layer from consuming unbounded node disk.
 - TLS is enforced end-to-end from the cluster edge; internal traffic stays on the private cluster network.
 - Dependency surface is minimal: two runtime packages (`flask`, `gunicorn`) with pinned versions reduce the supply-chain attack surface.
 - Gitleaks scans the full commit history on every PR; Bandit and Trivy results are uploaded to the GitHub Security tab.